oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The Disclosure Document for this SD-JWT is as follows:
+The Issuer-Issued Disclosures object for this SD-JWT is as follows:

 {#example-simple_structured-svc_payload}
 ```json